-The Supreme Court ruled that residential school survivors were and should be "in control of their own stories", and that: "The position taken by the TRC, and later by the NCTR [National Centre for Truth and Reconciliation], 137 that these documents should be transferred to the National Archives and eventually shared with the NCTR, would defeat the principle of voluntariness underlying the IAP."
-To that end, the Court confirmed that all ADR and IAP documents held by the Adjudication Secretariat would be destroyed with the exception of:

-- application forms - printed transcripts of claimants' testimony - voice recordings of claimants' testimony, and - decisions on IAP claims

-These "IAP Retained Documents" would be held for 15 years (specifically to September 19, 2027), during which time a claimant could voluntarily request a copy of her/his documents to preserve or share as they wished, and/or request that their documents be preserved for history, public education, and research at the NCTR.
-138 Following that retention period, if a claimant did not request a copy of their documents or that they be transferred to the NCTR, those documents would then be destroyed.
+Following decisions by the Ontario Superior Court of Justice and the Ontario Court of Appeal, the Supreme Court of Canada ruled that residential school survivors were and should be "in control of their own stories".51 The Supreme Court confirmed that all ADR and IAP documents held by the Adjudication Secretariat would be destroyed with the exception of application forms, printed transcripts of claimants' testimony, voice recordings of claimants' testimony, and decisions on IAP claims.
+These "IAP Retained Documents" would be held until September 19, 2027, during which time a claimant could request a copy of her/his documents and/or request that their documents be preserved for history, public education, and research at the National Centre for Truth and Reconciliation (NCTR).52 After that date, if a claimant did not request a copy of their documents or ask that they be transferred to the NCTR, those documents would be destroyed.